c-cube/ocaml-containers/README.md

 - `SmallSet`, a sorted list implementation behaving like a set.
 - `AbsSet`, an abstract Set data structure, a bit like `LazyGraph`.
 - `Univ`, a universal type encoding with affectation
-- `Cache`, a low level memoization cache for unary and binary functions
-- `Deque`, an imperative double ended FIFO (double-linked list)
 - `FlatHashtbl`, a (deprecated) open addressing hashtable with a functorial interface (replaced by PHashtbl)
 - `UnionFind`, a functorial imperative Union-Find structure.